Eligible applicants must:

 - Single-family home was purchased through a first time homebuyer program or loan program that uses state or federal HOME funding - and contains a qualifying resale restriction or equity sharing agreement.

 Think you qualify?
-Call GRID Alternatives toll-free at (866) 921-4696 or e-mail firstname.lastname@example.org to coordinate a pre-screening phone conversation.
-You can also contact your local GRID Alternatives office.
+Complete the online eligibility form or call GRID Alternatives toll-free at (866) 921-4696 to coordinate a pre-screening phone conversation.

 Click here for a multi-lingual SASH brochure.